arcadeJHS/AngularVueIntegration/README.md

 Requirements
 ----
+We can hence list the main guidelines which will direct the migration:

-- **Vue components inside an Angular app**: bla, bla, bla...
+1. **Support for Vue components inside an Angular app.**
+Aka: Vue components inside Angular components.
+This gives us the ability to replace Angular bricks with Vue bricks, avoiding our building to collapse.

+2. **Support for Angular components inside Vue Components.**
-- **Angular components inside a Vue Component (doh!)**: well, I know, it sounds really strange (what? vue inside angular inside vue?), but better to reign in Hell than serve in Heaven, right?
+Aka: vue inside angular inside vue (doh!).
+Wait a minute: what?
+I know, it sounds really strange, but better to reign in Hell than serve in Heaven, right?
 Well, kind of.
+As we stated above, we still need to maintain something Angular inside the new Vue codebase.
+Simply no options here.

-- **Vuex store, seamlessly shared between Angular and Vue**: bla, bla, bla...
+3. **Vuex store, seamlessly shared between Angular and Vue.**
+We will progressively introduce Vuex as the one source of truth to manage application state.

+4. **A module bundler.**
+We will make use of ES6+ javascript and modules, a CSS preprocessor, and will bundle our transpiled code to include it in the existing application.
+Webpack at rescue here.